this-immortal/ms-test/README.md

+# ms-test
-# ms-test Attempt at Understanding Microservices with GOLANG
+An attempt at Understanding Microservices with GOLANG

 ## You probably do not want to clone this.